meilisearch/documentation/learn/what_is_meilisearch/comparison_to_alternatives.md

 ## Approach comparison

-### MeiliSearch vs Elasticsearch
+### Meilisearch vs Elasticsearch

 Elasticsearch has been designed as a backend search engine and, although it is not at first suited for this purpose, is commonly used to build search bars for the end-users.
-Unlike Elasticsearch, which is a general search engine, MeiliSearch focuses on delivering a specific kind of features.
+Unlike Elasticsearch, which is a general search engine, Meilisearch focuses on delivering a specific kind of features.

 Elasticsearch can handle search through massive amounts of data and perform text analysis.
 In order to make it effective for end-user searching, you need to spend time understanding more about how Elasticsearch works internally to be able to customize and tailor it to fit your needs.
-MeiliSearch is intended to deliver performant instant search experiences aimed at end-users.
+Meilisearch is intended to deliver performant instant search experiences aimed at end-users.
 However, processing complex queries or analyzing very large datasets is not possible.

 Elasticsearch can sometimes be too slow if you want to provide a full instant search experience.
-Most of the time, it is significantly slower in returning search results compared to MeiliSearch.
+Most of the time, it is significantly slower in returning search results compared to Meilisearch.
-MeiliSearch is a perfect choice if you need a simple and easy tool to deploy a typo-tolerant search bar that provides a prefix searching capability, makes search intuitive for users, and returns them their results instantly with near-perfect relevance.
+Meilisearch is a perfect choice if you need a simple and easy tool to deploy a typo-tolerant search bar that provides a prefix searching capability, makes search intuitive for users, and returns them their results instantly with near-perfect relevance.

-### MeiliSearch vs Algolia
+### Meilisearch vs Algolia

-MeiliSearch was inspired by Algolia's product and the algorithms behind it.
+Meilisearch was inspired by Algolia's product and the algorithms behind it.
 We indeed studied most of the algorithms and data structures described in their blog posts in order to implement our own.
-MeiliSearch is thus a new search engine based on the work of Algolia and recent research papers.
+Meilisearch is thus a new search engine based on the work of Algolia and recent research papers.
 It provides similar features and reaches the same level of relevance just as quickly as its predecessor.

-Contrary to Algolia, MeiliSearch is open-source and written in Rust, a systems-level and modern programming language, that allows to rapidly build features.
+Contrary to Algolia, Meilisearch is open-source and written in Rust, a systems-level and modern programming language, that allows to rapidly build features.
 Rust also enables portability and flexibility, which makes the deployment of our search engines inside Virtual Machines, containers, or even Lambda@Edge, a seamless operation.

 One of Algolia's major assets is the robust worldwide infrastructure that they offer to their customers.
-MeiliSearch currently delivers a search engine and is not in a position to provide a competitive infrastructure yet.
+Meilisearch currently delivers a search engine and is not in a position to provide a competitive infrastructure yet.
 However, we aim it to be much more simple to deploy and maintain than Algolia's.

 ## A quick look at the search engine landscape